 The status of observer in a task force e-forum may be granted to external contractors of an intellectual property office if the request comes directly from a member.

-Task forces should carry out their work in a dynamic and flexible environment.
+Task forces should carry out their work in a dynamic and flexible environment and transparent manner.
 Electronic working via e-forums shall be their normal framework, but they may also hold meetings in person or remotely as needed.
 The information discussed and the work done by a task force at a meeting shall be posted on the e-forum in order to allow task force members and observers who could not attend the meeting to express their views.
+Substantive discussions and decisions relevant for the work of the task force shall be conducted within the task force.

-The task force leader shall be responsible for initiating and conducting the task force discussions, reporting to the CWS on the agreements reached by the task force and presenting, through the Secretariat, the corresponding proposals for consideration by the CWS.
+The task force leader shall be responsible for initiating and conducting the task force discussions, making sure the views of all task force members are heard and duly discussed, reporting to the CWS on the agreements reached by the task force and presenting, through the Secretariat, the corresponding proposals for consideration by the CWS.
 If required, in consultation with the task force leader, the Secretariat may conduct discussion of the task force and/or report the task force’s activities to the CWS on behalf of the task force leader.

 The CWS shall consider, revise, and take appropriate decisions on the recommendations of a task force, or refer the recommendation back to the task force for further consideration.